robnolen/aws-security-workshops/threat-detection-wksp/README.md

 # Threat Detection and Remediation Workshop

 This workshop is designed to help you get familiar with AWS Security services and learn how to use them to identify and remediate threats in your environment.
 You'll be working with services such as Amazon GuardDuty, Amazon Macie, Amazon Inspector, Amazon CloudWatch (Events & Logs), AWS Lambda, AWS Config, and AWS CloudTrail.
-You will learn how to use these services to set up a notification and remediation pipeline, investigate threats during and after an attack, and  put in place the appropiate remediations.
+You will learn how to use these services to set up a notification and remediation pipeline, investigate threats during and after an attack, and  add additional protections in place to further harden your environment.

 ### Scenario